TJ-Dewey/CNA-330-Group-Final/README.md

 - comple SQL query in fetch_table function to suit data we're using

 optional;
-- put the web-address of the csv into the group_final function
+- put the actual web-address of the csv into the group_final function